markets/maily/README.md

 ### Templates edition (`allow_edition` option)

-This feature was designed for `development` environment.
-Since it's just a file edition and running in `production`, code is not reloaded between requests, Rails doesn't take in account this change (without restarting the server).
-Also, allow arbitrary ruby code evaluation is potentially dangerous, that's not a good idea for `production`.
+This feature was designed for the `development` environment.
+Since it's based on just a file edition, and while running in `production` mode, code is not reloaded between requests, Rails doesn't take into account your changes (without restarting the server).
+Actually, allowing arbitrary Ruby code evaluation is potentially dangerous, and that's not a good idea in `production`.

-So, template edition is not allowed outside of `development` environment.
+So, template edition is not allowed outside of the `development` environment.

 ## Hooks

 Most of emails need to populate some data to consume it and do interesting things.
-Hooks are used to define this data with a little DSL.
-Hooks accept "callable" objects to lazy load (most expensive) data.
+Hooks are used to define this data via a little DSL.
+Hooks also accept "callable" objects to *lazy* load variables/data, so each email will evaluate its hooks on demand.
 Example:

 ```ruby
 # lib/maily_hooks.rb